30 Second Snatch Drills

-There are basically two ways to learn the Olympic lifts, bottom up learning, and top down learning, the terms are fairly strait forward.
+There are basically two ways to learn the Olympic lifts, bottom-up learning, and top-down learning, the terms are fairly straightforward.

-In bottom up learning the athlete progressively learns the movements from the ground.
-For example, they will learn in the following order; start position, pull to knee, high hip, etc., all the way up to the over head positons.
+In bottom-up learning, the athlete progressively learns the movements from the ground.
+For example, they will learn in the following order; start position, pull to the knee, high hip, etc., all the way up to the over head positions.

 Here are a few drills to get you comfortable with the snatch.

 The snatch pop-pop is one of the first drills we use to teach the movement.
 For this drill you wont need the bar.
 We are teaching the athlete to push through the top of the lift and make contact with the hips.
 The hands smacking the hips is the first “pop”.
-As soon as the athlete makes hand/hip contact the are going to jump down to the receiving position by aggressively sliding their feet out.
+As soon as the athlete makes hand/hip contact they are going to jump down to the receiving position by aggressively sliding their feet out.
 The feet sliding out and hitting the platform make the second “pop” Check out this quick video to get a visual.
-Also, this is an extremely effective warm up drill,. we use it before every session.
+Also, this is an extremely effective warm-up drill, we use it before every session.

 I love the snatch balance.
 I also love that it is hated by so many people.
-I think weightlifting purist hate the snatch balance because crossfiters started doing it under heavy load and counting it as a PR of something.
+I think weightlifting purists hate the snatch balance because CrossFiters started doing it under heavy load and counting it as a PR of something.

 However, if you are using the snatch balance to learn and feel the overhead position in a dynamic fashion there is no better drill.